Canon T2i vs Nikon 1 V3

 It is notable that the T2i has a hotshoe, while the V3 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the T2i and the V3 have been discontinued, but can regularly be found used on eBay.
+Both the T2i and the V3 have been discontinued, but can regularly be found used on ebay.
 The T2i was replaced by the Canon T3i, while the V3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T2i and V3 can be found, respectively, in the Canon T2i Manual (free pdf) or the online Nikon 1 V3 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T2i and the Nikon 1 V3?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.